codekoch/mediakit_RaspberryPi/README.md

 >cd mediakit_RaspberryPi
 5. Run install.sh script:
 >./install.sh
-6. Change current password of user pi to mediakitadmin or to what ever you want ;-)
+6. Change current password of user pi to mediakitadmin or to what ever you want.
+7. Relax and take a coffee.
+Installation will take a while...
-7. Reboot
+8. Reboot

 ![screen](http://mediakit.education/images/screen.jpg)
 ## Recommendation